codecat/godot-tbloader/Readme.md

 different approaches to creating meshes, including creating a bunch of `CSGMesh3D` inside of `CSGCombiner3D`, but that ended up being [problematic](https://github.com/godotengine/godot/issues/58637).

-Since Qodot currently doesn't officially support Godot 4, I decided to take on the challenge and rewrite most of it in godot-cpp mostly for fun, but also because the only other existing Godot 4 fork is made as an Engine Module, which requires recompiling the entire engine.
+When I originally made this, Qodot didn't officially support Godot 4.
+So I decided to take on the challenge and rewrite most of it in godot-cpp mostly for fun.
+Nowadays, Qodot has a .Net version available which does support Godot 4: https://github.com/QodotPlugin/Qodot

-If you're already using Qodot on Godot 3, there's probably not much reason for you to use this.
-It is also not backwards compatible with Qodot, and probably does a few things differently.
+If you're already using Qodot, there might not be a lot of reasons for you to use this.
+It is not backwards compatible with Qodot, and does a few things differently.

 # Usage
 To install TBLoader, you can either install it through [AssetLib](https://godotengine.org/asset-library/asset/1265)